Rameshkumar31595/final-project-IBM-/README.md

 - Creating and managing a GitHub repository
 - Adding important community files
 - Writing a simple shell script (`simple-interest.sh`) to calculate simple interest

+- This line was added in the bug-fix-typo branch.